BetaNYC/floodgen-methodology/README.md

    ./process_views.sh
    ```

+## Final Output Images

+For a showcase of the final output images generated using the methodology outlined in this repository, please visit the [FloodGen Images Repository](https://github.com/BetaNYC/floodgen-images).
+Here, you can explore the photorealistic flood scenarios created for various neighborhoods in New York City, showcasing the potential consequences of flooding in urban landscapes.

+These images serve as visual representations of the innovative approach taken in this project to raise awareness about flood risks and advocate for resilient infrastructure and planning.

 ## Contributions
 Contributions to this project, including bug fixes, enhancements, and additional features, are welcome.
 Please refer to the contribution guidelines for more information.